 - When you go down to sea level and then underwater, you increase your bodies' pressure, allowing more gas to be carried by blood and tissues.
 Again, to equalize the pressures, your body takes on more dissolved gas from the air you breathe.
 This is called on-gassing.

-Does the same thing happen when you ascent from a dive?
+Does the same thing happen when you ascend from a dive?

-Over the decades, to calculate how long we can stay underwater with a limited risk of getting DCS, dive algorithms were incorporated into dive computers.
+Over the decades, dive algorithms were incorporated into dive computers to calculate how long we can stay underwater with a limited risk of getting DCS.
 A dive computer knows your dive history and calculates the safety limits in real-time by considering the following metrics: depth, time, gas mix, and personal factors (if applicable).

 What is a dive algorithm?